This post may contain affiliate links. Please read our disclosure policy.

-Smoky Chipotle Guacamole Dip is easy to make and so delicious.
+Smoky guacamole is easy to make and so delicious.
 It has a subtle smoky flavor and a little spice from the chipotle peppers.
 You'll love it!

 - Smoky chipotle peppers.
 Once you try this recipe, you'll wonder why you've never added them to your guacamole before.

 - Ground cumin.
 This not-so-common guacamole ingredient totally kicks it up a notch.

 - You'll get all the compliments on your amazing guacamole skills when you bring this to a party.